keesschollaart81/case.schollaart.net/_drafts/2019-06-28-device-offline-detection-with-durable-entities.md

 ## The Desire

-If you maintain the backend of an IoT device it's very likely that you would like to have a 'Offline Detection' capbility.
-Most devices send messages to the cloud with certain frequency, for example a heartbeat message.
-If you don't get any messages, at some point you know...
+If you maintain the backend of an IoT device it's very likely that you would like to have a 'Offline Detection' capability.
+Most devices send messages to the cloud with a known frequency, for example a heartbeat message.
+If you don't get any messages for more than x minutes, you know...
 It's offline!

 This post describes one way of building this Offline Detection capability.
-In a very scalable and cost effective way using cloud native technologies on the Microsoft Azure cloud.
+In a very scalable and cost-effective way using cloud native technologies on the Microsoft Azure cloud.

 ##  The Challenges

-Altough is might sound quite trivial, doing it at a scale of more than 100 messages per second (even up to 100.000 per second) brings quite some challenges.
-For example...
-This blogpost assumes 1.000.000 connected devices that ingest 1 message every 10 minutes (±1.000 p/s) via Azure EventHub, IoT-Hub or an Azure Storage Queue.
+Altough it might sound quite trivial, but if you continue to add zero's to the requirements it becomes less and less trivial.
+This blogpost assumes 1.000.000 connected devices that ingest 1 message every 10 minutes (±1.000 p/s) via Azure EventGrid, Azure EventHub, IoT-Hub or an Azure Storage Queue.
+With these numbers, you start to run into challenges, for example...

 ### No entry point